ChromexUnderscore/OriginsTweaks/README.md

 + Height, eye height and reach are changed.
 + Enderians are able to set a teleportation point to travel back to.
-+ They can dodge Arrows on a cooldown.
++ They can dodge any Projectile on a cooldown.

 </details>